awsdocs/aws-amplify-console-user-guide/doc_source/access-logs.md

 ### Analyzing access logs<a name="analyzing-access-logs"></a>

 To analyze access logs you can store the CSV files in an Amazon S3 bucket\.
-One way to analyze your access logs is to use Amazon Athena\.
+One way to analyze your access logs is to use Athena\.
 Athena is an interactive query service that can help you analyze data for AWS services\.
 You can follow the [step\-by\-step instructions here](https://docs.aws.amazon.com/athena/latest/ug/cloudfront-logs.html#create-cloudfront-table) to create a table\.
 Once your table has been created, you can query data as follows\.

 ```
 SELECT SUM(bytes) AS total_bytes